musthafalabeebka/MapApp/README.md

 # MapApp
-A map integrated to a app in iOS through swiftUI
+A map integrated to an app in iOS through swiftUI